awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-forminputvalueproperty.md

 # AWS::AmplifyUIBuilder::Form FormInputValueProperty<a name="aws-properties-amplifyuibuilder-form-forminputvalueproperty"></a>

-Describes the configuration for an input field on a form\.
+The `FormInputValueProperty` property specifies the configuration for an input field on a form\.
 Use `FormInputValueProperty` to specify the values to render or bind by default\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-forminputvalueproperty-syntax"></a>